DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/080 Filtering/030 Filtering in Code.md

-To apply a filter in code, set the [filterType](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/filterType.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#filterType') and [filterValues](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/filterValues.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#filterValues') options of the field.
+To apply a filter in code, set the [filterType](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/filterType.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#filterType') and [filterValues](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/filterValues.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#filterValues') properties of the field.

 The example of filtering data by a field in the hidden 'filter' area is presented below.